RyanMekkati/DVF-ROMs/README.md

 # DVF-Algorithms-2D-3D

-A motion detection algorithm in C++ and applications to medical imaging.
+A motion detection algorithm in C++ using DVF's and applications to medical imaging.

 A few methods are used to be compared ultimately: